Which is better…Vancouver or Toronto?

 So which city is ACTUALLY better?
 Vancouver or Toronto?
 The answer is…it depends.
 It all comes down to your lifestyle, your values, and what you’re looking for.
 Between the two cities, there is something for everyone.
 And if neither Vancouver or Toronto seems like your vibe…well…I guess there’s always Calgary.

-Get more ideas on what to do on the Vancouver Travel Guide.
+Get more ideas on what to do in Vancouver, check our day-tours.